Frequently Asked Questions (FAQ)

 Application for Deferment/Cancellation/Replacement of Examination

-Candidates who are unable to sit for a particular examination on the scheduled date are required to appeal and submit the relevant documents to NTUC LearningHub in person within 7 days from the exam date to request for a deferment of the examination.
+Candidates who are unable to sit for a particular examination on the scheduled date are required to appeal and submit the relevant documents to NTUC LearningHub in person within 14 working days from the exam date to request for a deferment of the examination.

 All appeals are subjected to the approval of NTUC LearningHub.
 All applications are subjected to an administrative charge of S$85.60 (incl.
 GST) per candidate per transaction.